GrenderG/GBPrinter/README.md

 Serial In and Out are crossed in the GameLink cable, to enable full duplex communication (albeit is not used here).
 For this project, we will only need to wire serial in, out, clock and ground to the arduino, as follows:

-The Game Boy Printer GameLink cable needs to be connected to the Arduino as
-follows:

 - Serial Clock > D8
 - Serial In > D9